nose-devs/nose2/README.rst

  * encourging greater community involvment in its development

 In service of some those goals, some features of nose *will not* be supported in nose2.
-See :doc:`differences` for a thorough rundown.
+See `differences`_ for a thorough rundown.

 In time -- once unittest2 supports plugins -- nose2 should be able to
 become just a collection of plugins and configuration defaults.
 For